 What to Look for When Buying Brush Pen for Beginners

-Most beginners rush out to their favorite art supply store to purchase the best cheap brush pens for drawing without really knowing anything about it.
+Most beginners rush out to their favorite art supply store to purchase the cheap brush pens for drawing without really knowing anything about it.
 Because of this, they usually bring home a product that is either uncomfortable or too advanced for their current calligraphy skills.

 This is the kind of mistake that happens very often.
 Fortunately, this can be prevented by researching different brush pen brands.

 Here are some things that you need to consider when buying calligraphy markers for beginners:

 - Waterproof or water-soluble ink?
 These two different types of inks have a huge difference in terms of quality.
 Waterproof ink cannot be easily washed away with water.
 This ink is specially formulated to prevent water from dissolving it.
 Meanwhile, water-soluble ink can be easily washed away.
 Hence, it is perfect for integrating another level of ink or paint on top of the original stroke.

 - Brush pens do have these types of inks.
 The reason for this is to give the artist the flexibility he or she needs.
 For example, you want to make a draft of a calligraphy project.
 The first draft can be done by using water-soluble ink.
 Once you have decided to finalize it or add another layer of ink, the waterproof one will make it long-lasting.

 - When buying a brush pen calligraphy for beginners, always consider which ink you will use in your projects.
 This way, you can utilize it fully in all of your art projects.

 - Ink flow.
 A good brush pen dispenses ink steadily without pooling or bleeding on the other side of the paper.
 Some brush pen brands have wet tips, indicating a good ink flow.
 If it touches the paper’s surface for too long, it will make a blot or a small pool.
 Meanwhile, some have dry felt tips, which takes time to dispense ink.
 The advantage of this is that you can manage your ink supply.